 Katy Shekell creates stunning soaps in small batches from high quality ingredients, that are an artwork in themselves.
 No two pieces of soap are the same.
 Originally she trained as a landscape architect and in environmental management in Germany and then worked in project management after moving to Australia, but had a career change after having her daughter.
-Now she runs her own business and is also the co-ordinator for the Hidden Treasure's Bloom Festival.
+Now she runs her own business.

 She's loving this new direction and is expanding her range to include more body care products.

 Janelle was born in Albany and spent time in Darwin, then returned to Albany in her twenties - and has always felt like Albany was her home.
 Janelle studied Art at ECU and then at Curtin University.

 Inspired by print making techniques, she processes that inspiration through her ceramic work.